 • As to the question of whether he was born in Central City or Huntington, West Virginia - that birth ledger mentions both names.
 Some fact checking indicates that Central City was annexed (absorbed) into the city of Huntington in 1909.

 • There is a December 6 birth and December 7, 1905 death of a one day old male child of Luther and Vernie Lease who were living in Columbus, Ohio.
 There is also a 1918 Columbus, Ohio City Directory showing Rex Lease with a job listing of "clerk".
 Additional information was found in the 1910 and 1920 census and the West Virginia death records.
 His mother Vernie Lease passed away from consumption in 1910.
 In the 1910 census, 7 year old Rexie Lease was living in Mason County, West Virginia with his grandparents (Mother's parents).
-In the 1920 census, 17 year old nephew Rex L. Lese [sic], obviously a spelling error by the census taker, is in Muskegon, Michigan with his Mother's sister Nora Belle (Lovette) Graul, her husband and daughter.
+In the 1920 census, 17 year old nephew Rex L. Lese [sic] - obviously a spelling error by the census taker - is in Muskegon, Michigan with his Mother's sister Nora Belle (Lovette) Graul, her husband and daughter.
+And Rex has a job as a "Shipping Clerk - Tea Company".

 • On January 3, 1966, Rex's son Richard found his father dead on the kitchen floor at his Van Nuys, California home.
 He had passed away sometime between New Years Eve and January 3.